Reflect What You Desire, Mirror What You Admire

 You are working on being a better person, and that includes your body, mind and soul.
 So the reflection that you see right now, is showing you who you were.
 So reflect back to it, who you want to be.

 “The ability to honestly and quietly reflect on one’s life is one of the most powerful tools for personal growth” – Richard Carlson

-I saw a photo a couple of years ago of Carrie Fischer and Harrison Ford.
+I saw a photo years ago of Carrie Fischer and Harrison Ford.
 The article asked why it was ok for Harrison Ford to have aged, but not ok for Carrie Fischer – they were talking about 40 years ago when they filmed the first Star Wars movie to the start of the new Star Wars movie series how much she had aged.
-It is really sad that someone feel the need to say negative things about how someone looks..
+It is really sad that someone feel the need to say negative things about how someone looks.
 Harrison Ford had aged too, but no one was commenting about that.

 Speaking in this way didn’t help anyone.
 I think Carrie Fischer was an amazing woman, who had her struggles, just like all of us.
-She is courageous because she did it in the public eye, and said what she thought.
+She was courageous because she did it in the public eye, and said what she thought.
 The way she was upfront about mental illness puts her in the category of being a hero in my book.